Sobhangh/IDP-Z3/docs/introduction.rst

 * :ref:`a program<CLI>` with a command line interface to compute inferences on a knowledge base;
 * a `web-based Interactive Development Environment <https://interactive-consultant.ew.r.appspot.com/IDE>`_ (IDE) to create Knowledge bases.

-The `source code of IDP-Z3 <https://gitlab.com/krr/autoconfigz3>`_ is publicly available under the GNU Affero General Public License.
+The `source code of IDP-Z3 <https://gitlab.com/krr/autoconfigz3>`_ is publicly available under the GNU LGPL v3 license.

 .. warning::
    You may want to verify that you are seeing the documentation relevant for the version of IDP-Z3 you are using.